aritram1/lwc-rest-explorer/README.md

 - Maintain history of the requests sent (in a session)
 - Rerun any previous request from history section
 - The requests are color coded.
 The unsuccessfull ones are marked with red.
+- Provides the time taken to complete the request.
 - More ...

 # Screenshot